hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 |  Workbooks (Excel / Open doc) |  [`read_excel`](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-excel-reader)|  [`to_excel`](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-excel-writer)| Interface with non-programmers (Open only works in read mode)|

-The following code block illustrates how the above produced *data/modified-data.csv* file can be loaded with new file names and saved to a workbook with *pandas*. *pandas* uses the [*xlsxwriter*](https://xlsxwriter.readthedocs.io/) or [*openpyxl*](https://openpyxl.readthedocs.io) packages to process workbooks, depending on which packages are available in the *Python* environment.
+The following code block illustrates how the above produced *data/modified-data.csv* file can be loaded with new column names and saved to a workbook with *pandas*. *pandas* uses the [*xlsxwriter*](https://xlsxwriter.readthedocs.io/) or [*openpyxl*](https://openpyxl.readthedocs.io) packages to process workbooks, depending on which packages are available in the *Python* environment.

 ```python